antonpetkoff/identifier-suggestion/README.md

     - [x] Load the data
     - [x] Use the Dataset API to batch, shuffle and repeat

-- [ ] Evaluation
+- [x] Evaluation
-  - [ ] Add evaluation metrics
+  - [x] Add evaluation metrics
-    - [ ] Accuracy
+    - [x] Accuracy
     - [x] Precision
     - [x] Recall
     - [x] F1 score
+    - [ ] Define the token position strictness of the confusion matrix metrics
     - [ ] Order-aware metrics
       - [ ] Some type of edit distance
       - [ ] BLEU
         - [ ] BLEU score for different sequence lengths? [see Extensions here](https://machinelearningmastery.com/encoder-decoder-recurrent-neural-network-models-neural-machine-translation/)
-  - [ ] Run evaluation on test set after each epoch
+  - [x] Run evaluation on test set after each epoch
-    - [ ] Can we run the evaluation in parallel on the CPU while the model trains on the GPU?
+    - [x] Can we run the evaluation in parallel on the CPU while the model trains on the GPU?
+Will not do it for now
-  - [ ] Log evaluation metrics with `weights and biases`
+  - [x] Log evaluation metrics with `weights and biases`

 - [x] Make a notebook for Google Colab to train on Tesla K80
   - [x] Make your repo public